SystemVll/TAuth/README.md

 ## ⚖️ Why TAuth?

 TAuth was created as a simple, open alternative to other authentication apps that may be closed source or store your data in the cloud <span style="background-color: red;">without transparency</span> (Google).
-With TAuth, your credentials are always encrypted and stored locally—giving you full control and peace of mind.
+With TAuth, your credentials are always encrypted and stored locally giving you full control and peace of mind.
 Make your big brother smaller day after day.

 ## ✨ Features

--   🔑 **Password Management** — Securely store and organize all your passwords
+-   🔑 **Password Management** Securely store and organize all your passwords
--   🔢 **Two-Factor Authentication (2FA)** — Generate TOTP codes instantly without needing your phone
+-   🔢 **Two-Factor Authentication (2FA)** Generate TOTP codes instantly without needing your phone
--   🔐 **Key Pair Management** — Organize and access your SSH key pairs effortlessly
+-   🔐 **Key Pair Management** Organize and access your SSH key pairs effortlessly
--   🛡️ **End-to-End Encryption** — All your data is encrypted locally; nothing is stored in the cloud
+-   🛡️ **End-to-End Encryption** All your data is encrypted locally; nothing is stored in the cloud
--   🖥️ **Cross-Platform** — Works on Windows, macOS, and Linux
+-   🖥️ **Cross-Platform** Works on Windows, macOS, and Linux
--   💾 **Memory Attack Resistant** — Sensitive data is securely handled in memory to prevent extraction through memory dumps or cold boot attacks
+-   💾 **Memory Attack Resistant** Sensitive data is securely handled in memory to prevent extraction through memory dumps or cold boot attacks

 ## 📸 Screenshots
 <div align="center">